-Learning Methodology: Resident, Full IDL Academic OCHs: 45.
-Clock Hours: 720 Enrollment Term: 30 or 42 Weeks Award Attainment: Certificate
+Learning Methodology: Resident, Full IDL Academic QCHs: 45, Clock Hours: 720 Enrollment Term: 30 or 42 Weeks Award Attainment: Certificate

 Program Cost \$19,997.00

 Tuition \$17,171.00

-Curriculum \$2,726.00
+Curriculum1 \$2,726.00

-Registration Fee \$100.00
+Registration Fee 1 \$100.00

-&lt;sup>1 These items are non-refundable once the student starts and issued to the student configuration and analysis, as well as the configuration, securing, maintenance and troubleshooting of a computer network.
+1 These items are non-refundable once the student starts and issued to the student configuration and analysis, as well as the configuration, securing, maintenance and troubleshooting of a computer network.
 This includes security measures, web authentication, and extensive TCP/IP familiarity.
-The coursework and practice tests within the program prepare students to sit for the following Industry Certification exams: CompTIA A+, Microsoft Azure Fundamentals, Microsoft Azure AI Fundamentals, Linux Essentials, Microsoft Security Compliance and Identity Fundamentals, CompTIA Networking+, and CompTIA Security +.
+The coursework and practice tests within the program prepare students to sit for the following Industry Certification exams: CompTIA A+, Microsoft Azure Fundamentals, Microsoft Azure AI Fundamentals, Linux Essentials, CompTIA Networking+, and CompTIA Security +.
 All eligible students may receive at least one certification exam voucher upon request for each exam at no cost.